Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Schedule Analysis

-- Iowa has eight wins over Quadrant 2 teams, tied for the ninth-most in Division 1.
+- Iowa has eight wins over Quadrant 2 teams, tied for the ninth-most in the nation.

 Iowa 2022-23 Best Wins